Jobsite Sanitation

 Rough-Site Logistics with Crane-Liftable Units

-High-rise builds in Queens need crane-liftable restrooms with a reinforced steel cage and rigging eyes — our jobsite units move deck-to-deck via tower crane without breaking the seal.
-The skid-mounted base accepts a crane sling; rugged casters roll off the hoist onto grade.
-Anchor on gravel or bolt to concrete pads between phases.
-Each unit cycles waste tank contents through a holding tank, drained by vacuum truck suction hose per the OSHA 1910.141 sanitation rule for construction worker restrooms.
-Relocate across with monthly construction portable toilet rental pricing for multi-phase projects.
+High-rise builds in Queens need jobsite units that move with the work—our crane-liftable restrooms feature a reinforced steel cage with rigging eyes for tower-crane lifts.
+The skid-mounted base secures to a crane sling; on the hoist deck, rugged casters roll units into place.
+Anchor on gravel or bolt to concrete, then relocate between phases.
+Waste tank service cycles via suction hose into the holding tank, meeting the OSHA 1910.141 sanitation rule for construction worker restrooms.
+Monthly contracts available—see monthly construction portable toilet rental pricing for Queens sites.

 Construction Site Questions